European Factors-Shares to open mixed; focus on data

 LONDON, Sept 1 European equities were expected to open mixed on

-weaker base metals prices, which came under pressure following a drop in China's
+tracking weaker base metals prices, which came under pressure following a drop

 Ahead of widely-watched U.S. non-farm payrolls numbers on Friday, investors